-The answer, it seems to me, is that Ewloe Castle was never meant to be a Dinas Bran or Criccieth, never meant to be a fortress of their ilk, their inherent power - obviously.
+The answer, it seems to me, is that Ewloe Castle was never meant to be a Dinas Bran or Criccieth, never meant to be a fortress of their ilk, their inherent and obvious power.
 The answer to this riddle is by not seeing the woods as the problem, but rather the motivation for the build.
-These ancient woodlands were the site of the justly famous Battle of Coleshill in 1157, in which Henry II and a large part of his huge invading force were ambushed by the sons of Owain Gwynedd and almost destroyed, Henry II escaping with his life through a mixture of luck, his own bravery and that of his most experienced men-at-arms.
+These ancient woodlands were, after all, thought to be the site of the justly famous Battle of Coleshill of 1157, in which Henry II and a sizeable part of his huge invading force were ambushed by the sons of Owain Gwynedd and almost destroyed, Henry II escaping with his life through a mixture of luck, his own bravery and that of his most experienced men-at-arms.

-It is possible, probable in truth, that Ewloe Castle was built not as a fortress to hold a frankly unholdable area, but as a statement of resistance, a fierce cry of independence amongst the trees of the Perfeddwlad.
-And there are records that this area, ‘apud Weperespol extra Cestrium’, was used to host high level meetings between Llywelyn ap Gruffudd and English envoys in November 1259 and December 1260.
+It is possible, probable in fact, that Ewloe Castle was built not as a fortress to hold a frankly unholdable area, but as a statement of resistance, a fierce cry of independence amongst the trees of the Perfeddwlad.
+And there are records that the area, ‘apud Weperespol extra Cestrium’, was used to host high level meetings between Llywelyn ap Gruffudd and English envoys in November 1259 and December 1260.
 What delicious irony in meeting with the traditional enemy in a place renowned amongst the Welsh (and perhaps even the English) as the site at which the English took a sound thrashing.
 As a statement of authority and ambition it fits neatly with the confidence enjoyed by Llywelyn at the end of the 1250s and 60s.
 Ewloe’s significance was fleeting, however.
-With the death of his ally, Simon de Montfort at the Battle of Evesham in 1265, Llywelyn took advantage of the dynastic chaos at the English court and swept through North East Wales, retaking huge swathes of territory, including the castes of Hawarden and Mold, the latter being hugely symbolic to the Princes of Gwynedd.
+With the death of his ally, Simon de Montfort at the Battle of Evesham in 1265, Llywelyn took advantage of the chaos at the English court and swept through North East Wales, retaking huge swathes of territory, including the castes of Hawarden and Mold, the latter being hugely symbolic to the Princes of Gwynedd.
 Ewloe’s importance waned as Llywelyn began to use these traditional venues instead, and little else is heard of the castle in the woods until 1311.
 It is likely that the castle became something of a luxurious ‘hunting lodge’, a centre for the exploitation of the wealth of resources in the area, including coal, iron and of course, timber.
 There is also a possibility it became a prison of sorts, for the political opponents of the Princes of Gwynedd.
-What it was not, what it could not have been, is a fortress - at least in the traditional sense
+What it was not, what it could not have been, is a fortress of the likes of Dinas Bran and Castell y Bere.

 The steps leading into the D Shaped Tower

 So, when was it built and by whom?
 This is a matter of continued debate.
 The document of 1311, a report for Edward II by Payn Tibetot, the Justice of Chester, suggests at first viewing to identify Ewloe Castle as being wholly built by Llywelyn ap Gruffudd in or around 1257.
 And this fits neatly with the events of the time, the rise of Gwynedd in North East Wales.
-And of course, we avoid the convenience of the 13th century date, it being exactly one hundred years after the Battle of Coleshill.
+And of course, we cannot avoid the convenience of the 13th century date, it being exactly one hundred years after the Battle of Coleshill.
 Nice and neat.
 But, unsurprisingly, there are doubts.
-There is a record of a meeting at ‘Wapir’, which clearly renders to Wepre, in 1244.
-This would suggest, of course, that there was somewhere to meet at Wapir, and could well point to an existing building on the site.
-There have long been traditions of a building of some stature existing here during the reign of Llywelyn ab Iorweth.
-And the report of 1311, the report which does seem to definitively attribute the castle to Llywelyn ap Gruffudd, could in fact be alternatively understood to mean the castle was restored or rebuilt in around 1257.
-There are even some architectural curiosities at the castle which could well point to an earlier build - a shelf which projects from the bank at the south east corner of the upper ward.